jaceklaskowski/lein-show-updates/README.md

-# leiningen-dependency-updates-plugin
+# lein-show-updates

-A Leiningen plugin to check for available dependency updates of a project
+A Leiningen plugin to show available dependencies updates of the current project.

 ## Usage